The Bankrate promise

 What happens if you’ve been asked to provide an SR-22 before the DMV will reinstate your driver’s license, but you don’t own a vehicle?
 You can still get car insurance by purchasing a non-owner car insurance policy.
 Non-owner car insurance covers you and not your car.
 This means you’ll be insured if you drive someone else’s vehicle.
 Once you purchase non-owner auto insurance, the insurer can issue a Florida SR-22 certificate so you can request to have your driver’s license reissued.

 Frequently asked questions

 How do I get an SR-22?

 To get an SR-22, you’ll need to follow a couple of steps.
 If you already have car insurance, contact your insurance company, ask for an SR-22 and pay the fee.
-The insurance company will issue you a copy and send the original directly to the state.
+The insurance company will issue you a copy and send the original directly to the state or DMV.
 If you don’t have insurance, you’ll need to purchase coverage first before the insurance company drafts the SR-22.

 How much does SR-22 insurance cost in Florida?

 SR-22 forms cost between $15-$25 on average, but your car insurance rates will likely increase if the need for an SR-22 is based on a major infraction on your driving record.

 Not every car insurance company in Florida issues SR-22 certificates.
 Among the companies that do, GEICO, USAA, American Family and The General provide SR-22 forms to Florida drivers.